MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-other-methods.md

 <!--ASK-->

-You're now ready to perform the post-upgrade steps for your instance.
+You're now ready to perform the post-upgrade steps for your system.

 ## Next steps